Fire Ban in Effect Read More >

 • Max height 11 m.
 Min lot size 500 m².

 The Town remains in control of what kind of development, and how much, could occur on the rezoned lands.
-The future public consultation process to refine these land uses is outlined under Public Consultation and Process.
+The future public consultation process to refine these land uses is outlined under “What public consultation and process is involved?”.

 What consultation has occurred to date?